 Pierogi restaurants in Poland are ubiquitous.
-However, finding a pierogarnia with such an appetising and varied menu as that at Pierogarnia Mandu in Gdańsk is quite a challenge.
+However, finding a pierogarnia with such an appetising and varied menu as that at Pierogarnia Mandu is quite a challenge.
+Quite frankly, Pierogarnia Mandu’s menu is in a league of its own.

 SUMMER CROWDS VERSUS EARLY OCTOBER CALM

-In terms of incurring a hunger-filled wait, my wife and I never had such issues on what was a chilly early October day.
-There were only two people in front of us, and they were soon shepherded to a table once some other people left.
+In terms of incurring a hunger-filled wait, my wife and I never had such issues.
+This was a chilly early October day.
+There were only two people in front of us waiting to enter.
+They soon sat down once some other people left.
 I was pleased to see a nice fellow with a clipboard adding people’s names to a waiting list.
 Professional and orderly indeed.

-Regardless of the weather and which season it is, I believe that Mandu is always packed out between 12 and 3pm.
+Regardless of the weather and which season it is, Mandu is always busy between 12pm and 3pm.
 The difference between peak tourist season and a cold February day is rather in the waiting time to get a table.

 Mandu covers all the bases.
-Fillings for traditional cooked pierogi range from hand-minced wild boar meat finished with creamy mushroom sauce to homemade salmon paste with sundried tomatoes and creamy cheese served
+Fillings for traditional cooked pierogi range from hand-minced wild boar meat finished with creamy mushroom sauce, to homemade salmon paste with sundried tomatoes and creamy cheese served with dill sauce.

 Got a sweet tooth?
 No worries.
-There are chocolate pierogi with oreo served with sweet cream, baked banana and chocolate cream pierogi and pierogi containing blueberries topped with sour cream, to name but a few.
+There are chocolate pierogi with oreo served with sweet cream, baked banana and chocolate cream pierogi.
+What about pierogi containing blueberries topped with sour cream?

-There are also pierogi from different parts of the world and several vegetarian and vegan riendly options.
-Pierogi with carrots and peanut butter served with fried onion sounds quite delightful.
-I have got it lined up for a future visit.
+There are also pierogi from different parts of the world, as well as several vegetarian and vegan friendly options.
+Frankly, the pierogi with carrots and peanut butter served with fried onion sound tempting as a vegan option.

 BAKED PIEROGI HEAVEN

 When my wife and I visited Łódź in early 2019, we both tried baked pierogi for the very first time at a restaurant called Pozytyvka.
 Wow!
 I was completely blown away.
-In my view, eating baked pierogi is a whole other eating experience to eating traditional boiled pierogi.
-Fried pierogi are good, but do not come close to the baked version either.
-Therefore, my wife and I had nothing else in mind but to attack the “Dumplings from light yeast dough from oven” section of the menu.
+In my view, eating baked pierogi is a whole other eating experience compared to eating traditional boiled pierogi.
+Fried pierogi are great, but do not come close to the baked version either.
+Therefore, my wife and I had nothing else in mind but to attack the “Dumplings from light yeast dough from the oven” section of Pierogarnia Mandu’s menu.

 It did not take us long to plump for the following choices:

-● With bamboo shoots, mun mushrooms, carrots, cabbage, peppers, onions, leek, pineapple and fried chicken
+● Bamboo shoots, mun mushrooms, carrots, cabbage, peppers, onions, leek, pineapple and fried chicken

 ● Beef prepared with thousand island sauce with cheddar cheese, red onion and pickled cucumber

-I am not surprised that the “bamboo shoots” option is the first in the baked pierogi section as people will be drawn to it due to the sheer number of ingredients.
-I can confirm that the combination of flavours did not leave us disappointed.
+I am not surprised that the “bamboo shoots” option comes first in the baked pierogi section.
+Visitors will be drawn to it due to the sheer number of ingredients included.
+Honestly, the combination of flavours did not leave us disappointed.
 The beef pierogi were also tasty, but I would go for the chicken ones every time.

 Baked pierogi at Mandu come served with one of the following sauces of your choice: